foodstuffsConsumer/PreliminaryTask1/PROJECT_DEVELOPMENT.md

 The program should be able to recognise commands in lowercase, uppercase, and a mixture.

 ### Reliability
-The program should run programs reliably.
+The program should run programs reliably without encountering frequent errors.

 # Design